Multilinear compressive sensing and an application to convolutional linear networks

 \section{The tensorial lifting}

 The following proposition is clear (it can be shown by induction on $K$):

-\begin{prop} The entries of the matrix are multivariate polynomials whose variables are the entries of $\hbf \in\hS$.
+\begin{prop} Let $M_k$, $k\in\NNN{K}$ be as in \cref{mkdef}.
+The entries of the matrix are multivariate polynomials whose variables are the entries of $\hbf \in\hS$.
 Moreover, every entry is the sum of monomials of degree $K$.
 Each monomial is a constant times $\hbf_{1,i_1} \cdots \hbf_{K,i_K}$, for some $\ibf\in \iS$. \end{prop}

 Notice that any monomial $\hbf_{1,i_1} \cdots \hbf_{K,i_K}$ is the entry $P(\hbf)_\ibf$ in the tensor $P(\hbf)$.
 Therefore every polynomial in the previous proposition takes the form $\sum_{\ibf\in\iS} c_\ibf P(\hbf)_\ibf$ for some constants $(c_\ibf)_{\ibf\in\iS}$ independent of $\hbf$.
 In words, every entry of the matrix $M_1(\hbf_1)M_2(\hbf_2) \cdots M_K(\hbf_K)$ is obtained by applying a linear form to $P(\hbf)$.
 Moreover, the polynomial coefficients defining the linear form are uniquely determined by the linear maps $M_1$, $\cdots$, $M_K$.
-This leads to the following statement. \begin{cor}{\bf Tensorial Lifting} Let $M_k$, $k\in\NNN{K}$ be as in \eqref{mkdef}.
+This leads to the following statement. \begin{cor}{\bf Tensorial Lifting} Let $M_k$, $k\in\NNN{K}$ be as in \cref{mkdef}.
 The map

 uniquely determines a linear map

 such that for all $\hbf\in\hS$

 \end{cor}